Go to Reviews.org AU Edition

 Out of all the prepaid wireless providers out there, we think Metro is one of the best choices.
 Here’s why.

 Plans: You’ve got a choice between four solid plans.
-Each one offers a good amount of data for a competitive price, including two unlimited options.
+Each one offers a good amount of data for a competitive price, including three unlimited options.
 But be prepared to visit your nearest Metro store to purchase that plan (and maybe your phone).

 Performance: Metro runs on T-Mobile’s network, so you can expect great speeds and good coverage—although rural areas may have signal issues.
 There are two caveats, though: You’ll be able to stream video only in SD, and your data speeds may be slower than if you were a T-Mobile customer.